TheWolverine - Commit Tracker: How Michigan Pledges Performed Over The Weekend

 Here is a breakdown of how future Wolverines performed:

-The Skinny: Four-star 2021 Michigan quarterback commit JJ McCarthy completed 10-of-20 passes for 133 yards and a touchdown with one interception in a 31-6 win over Oak Park (Ill.)
-Fenwick.
-Michigan head coach Jim Harbaugh was in attendance for the game.
+The Skinny: Four-star 2021 Michigan quarterback commit JJ McCarthy completed 22 of 33 passes for 308 yards and five touchdowns in La Grand Park (Ill.)
+Nazareth Academy's 56-28 blowout win over Burbank (Ill.)
+St. Laurence.
+Nazareth Academy is now 3-1 on the season.

-Michigan commit Blake Corum (@blake_corum) picks up 43 yards and moves St. Frances into scoring position #GoBlue pic.twitter.com/bdjJRWvTOB— "EJ Holland" (@EJHolland_TW) September 15, 2019
+@SFAfootball_MD RB @blake_corum showing his versatility on this 55 yard punt return for a TD!
+Seems like every time he touches the 🏈 it’s a TD! #thisispanthersfootball The Panthers lead @MiamiNorlandSHS 21-0 in the 1st quarter. @MiamiHerald @UMichFootball pic.twitter.com/MGXIEV3vte— Haven Photography (@havenpics410) September 20, 2019

-The Skinny: Michigan wide receiver commit AJ Henning caught four passes for 120 yards and two touchdowns and rushed for another score in Frankfort (Ill.)
-Lincoln Way East's 42-7 blowout win over Bradley (Ill.)
-Bourbonnais.
+The Skinny: Michigan wide receiver commit AJ Henning racked up 189 yards of total offense and scored two touchdowns (one rushing and one receiving) in Frankfort (Ill.)
+Lincoln Way East's 20-10 win over Bolingbrook (Ill.).
+Lincoln Way East is 4-0 and one of the top teams in Illinois.

 Up Next: vs. Mililani (Hawaii)

-The Skinny: Michigan wide receiver commit Eamonn Dennis caught a 43-yard touchdowns pass in Shrewsbury (Mass.)
-St. John's season opener.
-St. John's, however, fell to West Roxbury (Mass.)
-Catholic Memorial, 35-20.
+The Skinny: Michigan wide receiver commit Eamonn Dennis caught a 27-yard touchdown pass in Shrewsbury (Mass.)
+St. John's second game of the year.
+St. John's, however, fell to Everett (Mass.), 32-27.
+St. John's is 0-2.

+2020 #Michigan WR commit Eamonn Dennis (@E_Dennis5) catches a TD with less than a minute to play in the half to put St. John’s up 14-13 over Everett pic.twitter.com/WjuVuEPYXj— Irish Sports Daily (@ISDUpdate) September 20, 2019

-The Skinny: Michigan tight end commit Nick Patterson and his San Antonio (Texas) Christian team fell to San Antonio (Texas) Cole, 41-21.
-San Antonio (Texas) Christian is now 0-3.
-No stats were available.
+The Skinny: Michigan tight end commit Nick Patterson and his San Antonio (Texas) Christian team had an open week.
+They will return to the field this week against Boerne (Texas) Geneva.
+San Antonio Christian is 0-3.

 Up Next: vs. Boerne (Texas) Geneva

-The Skinny: Michigan tight end commit Matt Hibner hauled in two passes for 53 yards as Lake Braddock (Va.) took down Hayfield (Va.), 44-7.
-Lake Braddock is now 2-0 on the season.
+The Skinny: Michigan tight end commit Matt Hibner hauled in two passes for 28 yards and two touchdowns in Burke (Va.)
+Lake Braddock's 40-34 loss to Chantilly (Va.)
+Westfield.
+Lake Braddock is 2-1 this year.

 The Skinny: Michigan offensive line commit Reece Atteberry anchored the offensive line in Centennial (Colo.)
-Eaglecrest's 27-20 win over Fort Collins (Colo.)
-Rocky Mountain.
-Eaglecrest is ranked No. 12 in the state of Colorado, per MaxPreps.
+Eaglecrest's 27-24 win over Broomfield (Colo.)
+Legacy.
+Eaglecrest is 4-0 and ranked No. 13 in the state of Colorado by MaxPreps.

 Up Next: vs. Arvada (Colo.)
 West

 The Skinny: Michigan offensive line commit Jeffrey Persi and his San Juan Capistrano (Calif.)
-JSerra notched a 17-14 victory over Milton (Ga.) in a battle of respected national programs.
-JSerra is ranked No. 53 nationally by MaxPreps.
+JSerra team notched a 31-20 win over Calabasas (Calif.).
+JSerra is 4-1 and ranked No. 38 nationally by MaxPreps.

-Four-star 2020 Michigan OL commit Jeffrey Persi (@Jeffrey_Persi) gets to the next level and drives the LB into the dirt #GoBlue pic.twitter.com/PckLwqFXcM— "EJ Holland" (@EJHolland_TW) September 15, 2019
+The Skinny: Michigan offensive line commit Zak Zinter and his Cambridge (Mass.)
+Buckingham Browne & Nichols team opened their season with a 29-13 win over Mario (Mass.)
+Tarbor Academy.

 The Skinny: Michigan offensive line commit Giovanni El-Hadi and Sterling Heights (Mich.)
-Stevenson had a tough week as they fell to Romeo (Mich.), 50-13.
-Stevenson is now 2-1 on the season.
+Stevenson had a tough week, falling to Macomb (Mich.)
+Dakota, 40-14.
+Stevenson is now 2-2 on the season.

-The Skinny: Michigan defensive line commit Braiden McGregor led a strong defensive effort as Port Huron (Mich.)
-Northern topped St. Clair Shore (Mich.)
-Lakeview, 23-6.
-Northern is 2-1 this season.
+The Skinny: Michigan defensive line commit Braiden McGregor led a strong defensive effort for Port Huron (Mich.)
+Northern in its 38-13 win over Warren (Mich) Cousino.
+Northern is 3-1 this season.

 Up Next: Warren (Mich.)
 Cousino

-The Skinny: Michigan defensive line commit Kris Jenkins notched three tackles in Olney (Md.)
-Good Counsel's 31-8 loss to Bellflower (Calif.)
-St. John Bosco.
-Good Counsel is ranked No. 31 nationally by MaxPreps.
+The Skinny: Michigan defensive line commit Kris Jenkins helped Olney (Md.)
+Good Counsel play strong defensively in a 21-7 win over Severn (Md.)
+Archbishop Spalding.
+Good Counsel is 3-1 and ranked No. 23 nationally, per MaxPreps.

-The Skinny: Michigan defensive line commit Aaron Lewis was a key cog for Williamstown (N.J.) in its 40-0 shutout win over Mt.
-Holly (N.J.)
-Rancocas Valley.
-Williamstown is now 2-0 this season.
+The Skinny: Michigan defensive line commit Aaron Lewis was a key cog for Williamstown (N.J.)
+High in its 37-0 shutout win over Millville (N.J.).
+Williamstown is now 3-0 this season.

 The Skinny: Four-star Michigan linebacker commit William Mohan helped lead a strong defensive effort for Brooklyn (N.Y.)
-Erasmus Hall in its 29-0 shutout win over Brooklyn (N.Y.)
-South Shore.
+Erasmus Hall in its 39-0 shutout win over Brooklyn (N.Y.)
+Fort Hamilton.

-The Skinny: Michigan linebacker commit Cornell Wheeler and defensive back pledge Makari Paige helped West Bloomfield's (Mich.) defense play extremely well in a tough 17-8 win over Southfield (Mich.).
-West Bloomfield is 2-1 this season.
+The Skinny: Michigan linebacker commit Cornell Wheeler recorded eight tackles and defensive back pledge Makari Paige notched five tackles and a fumble recovery in West Bloomfield's (Mich.)
+24-0 shutout win over Clarkston (Mich.).
+West Bloomfield is 3-1 this season.

-The Skinny: Michigan defensive back commit Jordan Morant and his Oradell (N.J.)
-Bergen Catholic team had the week off.
-They will return to action this weekend against fellow New Jersey power St. Peter's Prep.
+The Skinny: Michigan defensive back commit Jordan Morant logged 10 tackles, one pass deflection and returned a kick 77 yards for a touchdown in Oradell (N.J.)
+Bergen Catholic's tough 33-30 loss to Jersey City (N.J.)
+St. Peter's Prep.
+Bergen Catholic is 1-1.

 Up Next: Jersey City (N.J.)
 St. Peter's Prep

-The Skinny: Michigan defensive back commit Andre Seldon returned an interception for a touchdown in Belleville's (Mich.)
-49-20 win over Dearborn (Mich.).
-Belleville is 3-0 on the season.
+The Skinny: Michigan defensive back commit Andre Seldon locked down his side of the field as Belleville (Mich.) took down Westland (Mich.)
+Glenn, 44-0.
+Belleville is 4-0 on the season.

-The Skinny: Michigan defensive back commit RJ Moten rushed for 68 yards and a touchdown while playing offense and also recorded five tackles in Delran's (N.J.)
-27-7 win over Pennsauken (N.J.)
-Bishop Eustace Prep.
-Delran is 1-1 this season.
+The Skinny: Michigan defensive back commit RJ Moten recorded two interceptions in Delran's (N.J.)
+44-8 blowout win over Delran (N.J.)
+Holy Cross.
+Delran is now 2-1.

 ---